krishaprincy/200-mu-s-DELAY-AND-PORT-TOGGLE-USING-8051-Keil-/README.md

-# 200 µs delay using Timer 0 in Mode 1 and toggle Port 0.1
+# 200 µs delay using Timer 0 in Mode 1 and Toggle Port 0.1

 ## AIM:
 To write and execute an Assembly language program to generate a $200 \mu s$ delay using Timer 0 in Mode 1 and toggle Port 0.1 using 8051 Keil.